Yazeed08/Solara-Executor/README.md

   You might not always receive `Product` info in the `NewInsert` event.

  Both these events are `BindableEvents`, so that means they will only work on server scripts.
 You can wrap around them if you wish to do something on local scripts.

+ ## Existing Issues
+ It would be ideal if this script could "lock" InsertService, and act like a kernel.
+But it cant. \
+ This means that once a asset is inserted, it can act like a trojan horse.
+ The model inserted may include a script which can give it's owner any privileges.
+It can provide a custom insert GUI, to bypass this one.
+It can provide admin tools, or straight up just ban everyone present in the game.

+ Unfortunately, there is no way to stop this at runtime.\
+ In Roblox, script content can not be read, unless by a `Studio Plugin`.\
+ Scripts do not have such controlling access to classes such as InsertService.\
+ And `game.DescendantsAdded`, is the most promising, but has multiple problems:
+ - How can we tell which descendant is a Model added by InsertService
+ - And which descendant has been added by *this* script
+   - A simple attribute might not cut it, since those can be added by the trojan script as well